joshuapsteele/joshuapsteele.github.io/content/pages/recommended-tools-and-resources.md

 ---
 A "tool" is "anything that can make your life better."
 I love tools, whether physical or digital.
 And I love books, because they're some of the best tools out there!

+(For my personal "tech stack" recommendations, including what I use for email, social media, etc., see [my `/tech-stack` page](/tech-stack/).)

 ## Home

 - Coffee Maker: [OXO 9-Cup Coffee Maker](https://www.oxo.com/barista-brain-9-cup-coffee-maker.html)